Shannon Beador Reportedly Headed For Marriage With New Beau As Friends Urge Her To Be Careful & Not Get Hurt

 As fans know, Beador has been sharing glimpses into her relationship with fans on Instagram.
 Recently, The Inquisitr shared that the reality star was caught packing on the PDA with her man.
 Co-star Tamra Judge was actually the one who snapped the steamy photo of the pair, who shared an intimate moment together following dinner.
 In the public display of affection, Janssen grabbed Beador’s face and planted a big kiss right on her mouth.
 Beador closed her eyes in the shot and appeared to be caught up in the moment.

-In the caption of the post, Judge told fans that the duo are “in love” and since it’s been live on her account, it’s earned her rave reviews with over 73,000 likes in addition to 1,400-plus comments.
-Fans can follow Shannon on Instagram to stay up-to-date with Shannon and John’s hot new romance.
+In the caption of the post, Judge told fans that the duo is “in love.”
+Since it’s been live on her account, it’s earned her rave reviews with over 73,000 likes in addition to 1,400-plus comments.
+Fans can follow Shannon on Instagram to stay up to date with Shannon and John’s hot new romance.